qpgmr-de/qpgmr-de.github.io/_posts/2025-06-01-initializing-srvpgm.md

 InitSrvpgmClass dummy;
 ```

-This code should be in member of type `cpp` (or a source stream file with `.cpp` extension).
+This code should be in a member of type `CPP` (or an IFS source file with `.cpp` extension).

-You would compile the member with the `CRTCPPMOD` command to a module.
-And then bind both
+You would compile it with the `CRTCPPMOD` command to a module.
+And then bind both the ILE-RPG
-modules with `CRTSRVPGM` to a service program.
+and the ILE-C++ module with `CRTSRVPGM` to a service program.
+And if a program that is linked

-And if a program that is linked to the service program is loaded, the service program gets
+to the service program is loaded, the service program also gets loaded - and like
-loaded - and like *auto-magically* the `initSrvpgm` procedure gets called, without a direct
+*auto-magically* the `initSrvpgm` procedure gets called.
-call.

 You can even hide the `initSrvpgm` procedure from being called by someone else, by leaving the
-export out of the binder language source - but since it has be called by the C++ module inside
+export out of the binder language source.
+But since it has to be called by the C++ module inside
 the service program, it still has to be flagged as `export` in the RPG source code.

 The [page in IBM i Info Center](https://www.ibm.com/support/pages/initializing-context-during-service-program-activation)